dsyer/spring-xd-module-runner/README.md

 ## Making Standalone Modules Talk to Each Other

-The "group" and "index" are used to create physical endpoints in the external broker (e.g. `queue.<group>.<index>` in Redis), so a source (output only) has `index=0` (the default) and downstream modules have the same group but incremented index, with a sink module (input only) has the highest index.
-To listen to the output from an existing app, just use the same "group" and an index 1 larger than it has.
+The "group" and "index" are used to create physical endpoints in the external broker (e.g. `queue.<group>.<index>` in Redis), so a source (output only) has `index=0` (the default) and downstream modules have the same group but incremented index, with a sink module (input only) having the highest index.
+To listen to the output from an existing app, just use the same "group" name and an index 1 larger than the app before it in the chain.
+The index can be anything, as long as successive modules have consecutive values.

+> Note: since the same naming conventions are used in XD, you can spy on or send messages to an existing XD stream by copying the stream name (to `xd.group`) and knowing the index of the XD module you want to interact with.

 All output channels are also tapped by default so you can also attach a module to a pub-sub endpoint and listen to the tap if you know the module metadata (e.g. `topic.tap:stream:<name>.<group>.<index>` in Redis).
 TODO: configure tap metadata so that you can automatically listen to an existing tap.